 22q11.2 deletion syndrome is a genetic disorder caused by the partial deletion of genetic material on one copy of a person’s chromosome 22.
 This genetic material contains important instructions that tell the body how to grow and develop.
 22q11.2 deletion syndrome can affect multiple body systems, however, each person may have a different combination of health problems of varying severity.
 22q11.2 deletion syndrome is sometimes called DiGeorge syndrome or Velocardiofacial syndrome.
 22q11.2 is a common condition.
 Originally thought to affect 1 in every 3000 people, we are now learning that it may be more prevalent.

 22q11.2 deletion syndrome is an autosomal dominant condition.
 This means that if one parent has the deletion, the chance for another affected child is 50% with each pregnancy.
 If the condition is caused by a spontaneous deletion, then the risk for another affected child is approximately 1%.
+Approximately 90% of cases are due to a new, spontaneous deletion in the affected individual.

 Complications from 22q11.2 present differently from child to child — those affected may experience few or multiple symptoms.
 These features include cardiovascular disease, cleft palate, immune deficiencies and velopharyngeal incompetence (incomplete palate closure behind the nose) resulting in speech-language and/or swallowing difficulties.
 Children with 22q11.2 can also have characteristic facial features, kidney abnormalities, developmental delay, and psychological and behavioral complications.

-The 22q11.2 deletion syndrome program at Lurie Children’s, often called the “22q clinic,” offers the first team of pediatric experts in Illinois dedicated to providing comprehensive management and multidisciplinary care for kids and young adults with this condition.
+The 22q11.2 deletion syndrome program at Lurie Children’s, often called the “22q Deletion Clinic,” offers the first team of pediatric experts in Illinois dedicated to providing comprehensive management and multidisciplinary care for kids and young adults with this condition.
 Because of the complexity and range of complications often found in individuals with 22q11.2 deletion syndrome, affected children usually need multiple pediatric specialists to treat specific medical issues as well as manage genetic, developmental and psychosocial needs or provide reproductive counseling.

-The 22q clinic links the pediatric experience and skilled expertise from pediatric subspecialty areas, including cardiology, immunology, otolaryngology (ENT), speech/language pathology, neuropsychiatry/psychology and genetics.
+The 22q Deletion Clinic links the pediatric experience and skilled expertise from pediatric subspecialty areas, including cardiology, immunology, otolaryngology (ENT), speech/language pathology, neuropsychiatry/psychology and genetics.
 Offering bilingual staff to work with families in both English and Spanish, the clinic is unique in that it provides the opportunity to connect families affected by 22q11.2 deletion through an established parent support group.

 To make a new appointment, please contact us: